FranciscaChulim/RestAssured_demo/README.md

 ## Running Tests

-Before running you need to set the token
+Before running you need to set your TODOIST token

 To run all the tests from the suite on testng.xml